-MY SKELETON WRECK EXPERIENCE
+MY EXPERIENCE: SKELETON WRECK IN CORON

 Our boat rolled up to the Skeleton Wreck and we couldn’t see much from the surface but once we rolled over the side into the crystal clear water we could see the entire shipwreck.
 At the very shallowest, the ship was submerged only 5 meters below the water, which made it perfect for snorkelers and freedivers to explore.
 At the deepest the Skeleton Wreck was more than 20m deep.